UtrechtUniversity/anonymouus/README.md

 anonymize_zip = Anonymize('/Users/casper/Desktop/keys.csv', zip_format='gztar')
 ```

-When using a csv-file, UUnonymous will assume your file contains two columns: the left column contains the keywords which need to be replaced, the right column contains their substitutions. **Column headers are mandatory**, but don't have to follow a specific format.
+When using a csv-file, anonymoUUs will assume your file contains two columns: the left column contains the keywords which need to be replaced, the right column contains their substitutions. **Column headers are mandatory**, but don't have to follow a specific format.

 It is possible to add a regular expression as keyword in the csv-file.
 Make sure they start with the prefix 'r#'.
 Example: